Time: 1-2 HOURS

 And here's a shot looking into the heart of K-Bay.
 All the different sandbars around the bay create such a beautiful color landscape.

-I hung out here for almost two hours, soaking in the views.
+Every time I come to this spot, I always spend more time than I originally plan, simply snapping pictures and soaking in the views.
 It's hard not to feel at peace in a place like this.

 Check out my full video of this hike!